Hardy inequalities for magnetic $p$-Laplacians: Introduction

-Note that in the case $p=2$ inequality \eqref{H_impr3} becomes an identity with $c(2)=1$.
+Our proof of Theorem \ref{main_th_2} is valid also in the case $p\in (1, 2)$ with the constant $c(p)$ in \eqref{const}.
+However, this case is irrelevant because $c(p)=0$ when $p\in (1, 2)$ (see Proposition \ref{prop}). \begin{Rem}[Open problems] The validity of Theorem \ref{main_th_2} in the cases $p\in (1, 2)$ remains an open problem (in this respect, the algebraic inequalities in \cite[Lemma 3.1]{BFT} or \cite[Lemma A.4]{S} could be eventually useful). \\ Also, finding the optimal constant in inequality \eqref{H_impr2} is an interesting open problem.
+We expect it to be larger than the explicit constant in \eqref{const} and to depend also on the magnetic field $B$ and $d$ as well. \end{Rem}

+Theorem \ref{main_th_2} is very useful and effective for our further purposes.
+In the case $B=0$ and $p=2$ we can notice that $c(2)=1$ in \eqref{const} and this is indeed optimal since inequality \eqref{H_impr2} becomes an identity.
 This ``magical'' identity (applied in \cite[Eq.~(4.7), p.~454]{BV} to radial functions) was in particular the key point to show improved Hardy inequalities in bounded domains with reminder terms in $L^2$ depending on the first eigenvalue of the Dirichlet Laplacian in two dimensions and on the volume of the domain.
-In particular, this tells ones that the operator $-\Delta-\frac{\mu_{2, d}}{|x|^2}$ is subcritical in bounded domains and explicit lower bounds are known (see, e.g., \cite[Thm.~4.1]{BV}).
+In particular, this shows that the operator $-\Delta-\frac{\mu_{2, d}}{|x|^2}$ is subcritical in bounded domains and explicit lower bounds are known (see, e.g., \cite[Thm.~4.1]{BV}).
 The obtained lower bounds are optimal in balls.
-Similar arguments could be directly applied with the help of Corollary \ref{cor1} in the $L^p$ setting to show that $H:=-\Delta_p-\mu_{p,d}\frac{|\cdot|^{p-2} \cdot }{|x|^p}$ is subcritical in bounded domains, etc.
+In view of Theorem \ref{main_th_2} similar arguments could be directly applied in the $L^p$ setting, with $2\leq p <d$, to show that the operator $H:=-\Delta_{A, p}-\mu_{p,d}\frac{|\cdot|^{p-2} \cdot }{|x|^p}$ is subcritical as emphasized in the following theorem.